danielssonn/ethTO/README.md

 - With simple and straightforward UX, without wallet juggling
 - No matter what chain and which wallet or tokens you have
 - You can list and rent NFTs on multiple chains, without the multi chain hassle
 - At the end of the reantal period, the NFT can be:
-    - automatically returned (future)
+  - Automatically returned (future)
-    - forfeited and collateral returned to the lender (future)
+  - Forfeited and collateral returned to the lender (future)

 ### UX inspiration

-- We didn't want to use the typical grid-based listings
+- We didn’t want to use the typical grid-based listings
 - Our UX concept is that of Arrivals and Departures boards at airports
 - We think this might provide novel engagement for users
   - Instantly knowing what NFTs are new and incoming
   - Instantly knowing which rented NFTs will be returned soon
   - Driving engagement